bryanhan0612-source/Blackjack-Game/README.md

 4. The dealer will draw cards until their total is 17 or higher.
 5. The winner is determined based on Blackjack rules.
 6. The game automatically resets after a short delay.
+7. Every player has a balance of $500.
+Every bet is $10 and if you keep losing and go to $0, the game is over.

 Technologies Used
 - HTML5